rvolden/C3POa/README.md

 - [racon](https://github.com/isovic/racon)
 - [blat source](https://users.soe.ucsc.edu/~kent/src/blatSrc35.zip) or [blat executable](http://hgdownload.soe.ucsc.edu/admin/exe/)

-To fetch and build dependencies, use setup.sh.<br>
-setup.sh will download and make the packages that you need to run C3POa (except for blat).<br>
+To fetch and build dependencies, use setup.sh. setup.sh will download and make the packages that you need to run C3POa (except for blat).
 You don't need to have these in your PATH, but if you don't, you'll need to use a [config file](example_config).
 The setup script **does not** install programs or add them to your path.
 If you use the setup script, you still need to put the paths into a config file (for blat and racon).